vals/letmeguesswhereyourefrom.com/post.md

 ### Making the model deployable

 While I thought it would be nice to make the model usable through a web application, I didn't want to spend a fortune doing so!
-Heroku offers free web application hosting in their Free tier with the limitation of 512 MB of memory.
+[Heroku](https://www.heroku.com/pricing) offers free web application hosting in their Free tier with the limitation of 512 MB of memory.
 Additionally, the final size of the compiled web application "slug" can only be 300 MB.

 The training data is 58 000 examples with 100 000 features each.
 The MultinomialNB model needs to store two dense matrices of size (58 000, 100 000).
 Running the model in the Python interpreter requires a bit over 1 GB of RAM.
 Storing the model with joblib.dump() as recommended in the [documentation](http://scikit-learn.org/stable/modules/model_persistence.html) creates around 700 MB of data, so we wouldn't be able to deploy it on Heroku.

 The strategy I settled for was to put in a step in the pipeline to ignore non-informative features.
-To find which featuers contain the most information I used TruncatedSVD, a dimensionality reduction technique known to work well for "bags of words" models.
+To find which features contain the most information I used TruncatedSVD, a dimensionality reduction technique known to work well for "bags of words" models.

     from sklearn.decomposition import TruncatedSVD